elvis-mw/APPLE-STORE-SALES-POWER-BI-DASHBOARD/README.md

 ---

-## 🚀 How to Use
+##  How to view / use this dashboard.

+1. **Clone or Download** this repository
-1. Open the `Apple Store Power BI Report.pbix` file in Power BI Desktop.
+2. Open the `.pbix` file using [Power BI Desktop](https://powerbi.microsoft.com/desktop/)
-2. Use filters and slicers to explore data from different angles.
-3. Refresh data or modify visuals as needed for custom analysis.

----

-## 📬 Contact

-Created by **[Your Name]**
-📧 Email: [your.email@example.com]
-🔗 LinkedIn: [Your LinkedIn Profile]
-🌐 Portfolio: [Optional]

----
+3. Explore the dashboard by interacting with slicers, visuals, and tooltips
+4. Refresh the dataset or connect to a live API to keep it current

+*END*